iloveitaly/aiautocommit/README.md

 ```
 git add .

 # this will generate a commit message and commit the changes
 aiautocommit commit

 # or, just to see what it will do
 aiautocommit commit --print-message
 ```

+Using the CLI directly is the best way to debug and tinker with the project as well.

 ## Customization